winnermale/read365/content/To inspire you to read actual books..md

 It sounds audacious to me.
 And that is all I need for now.
 Just an audacious-sounding goal.

 To be honest, I didn't check the numbers.
 And I hope it has not been achieved yet.
 Otherwise that would mean my idea doesn't work, and my cool plan immediately becomes obsolete.
 Selfish.
 But hey, at least it's human.
-Difficult to find it these days.
+Difficult to find these days.

-## A Note
+## But what about summaries and ChatGPT?

+Book summary nowadays has become much more than a naive attempt to reduce the entire journey of a book into a list of nuggets.
+It is now stripping away the opportunity for readers to invest in themselves temporally, to find solitude and to grow deeper into one's own self.
+Any book summary platform is an inferior productization to exploit the good will of individuals to read.

+ChatGPT on the other hand,

+## One More Thing...

-To increase time spent on reading is only half of the story.
-You also need to produce some kind of output, and establish some form of *[[Input-to-Output Loop]]*.
+Here's the catch to reading: to increase time spent on reading is only half of the story.
+You also need to produce some kind of output, and establish some form of *input-to-output loop*.
+And you literally spend at least as much time you spend on reading for producing some sort of output as well.
+And when finally you spot a market demand for what you produce out of what you consume!
+You will just have found your own *minimum viable gold mine*!